 The Dermon-Warner Properties case is a reminder to all practitioners how important it is to expressly deal with the possibility of capital account deficits and withdrawal in the agreements, further distinguishing between the different manner in which capital accounts are maintained (i.e., tax, book, 704(b), GAAP, other).

 In many of these disputes, client representation needs to be handled by legal practitioners who can combine the necessary tax and business entity expertise to assist the owners in working through these issues.
-The Tufts Law Firm aims to provide an owner with the expertise he or she or it may need to work through the issues that can arise in a business dispute of this kind.
+Mr. Tufts aims to provide an owner with the expertise he or she or it may need to work through the issues that can arise in a business dispute of this kind.